tier4/nebula/docs/parameters/vendors/hesai/common.md

 <!-- prettier-ignore-start -->
 !!! note
     The parts of the correction ranges that are outside of the (corrected) FoV also need to be captured by the sensor as they contribute points to regions within the FoV.
-    Nebula automatically sets the sensors' FoV settings to an oversized range compared to the desired corrected FoV.
+    Nebula automatically sets the sensor's FoV settings to an oversized range compared to the desired corrected FoV.
 <!-- prettier-ignore-end -->

 The two examples shown below illustrate the behavior of a `cut_angle` inside the FoV (left) and one that coincides with the `cloud_max_angle`.